 Hamish Herd Sculptures

-Even in the surreal touches, such as the elongations of the torso, there is a real heart and emotion to Hamish Herd's work.
+Even in the surreal touches, such as the elongations of the torso, there is a real heart and emotion to Hamish Herd's artwork.
 The sculptures transcend the cold gaze of the masterful technician and become something more tuneful, more captivating, and more alive.

 About Hamish Herd